sjlyoung58/moduleman/README.md

 This should initialise a Sqlite database in the `./db/` folder

 ### Every time you wish to analyse your journals for new content
-By default, the code will look for journals in the standard default location for Elite.
-If this is not where you have your journals, edit .\src\config\config.mjs to set the correct location for your journals
+By default, the code will look for journals in the standard location for Elite.
+If this is not where you have your journals, edit `.\src\config\config.mjs` to set the correct location for your journals

 Start a command prompt in the root of the extracted project (i.e. do not `cd scripts` first) and type the following -

 `.\scripts\run.bat`

-This will create a web page of all your ships.
-Use File...
-Open... to open `.\public\links.html` in your browser
+This will analyse your journals and create web pages of all your ships, modules etc. You can use File...
+Open... to open `.\public\index.html` in your browser (or any of the other pages created  in `.\public\`)

+`.\scripts\run.bat` will also open `.\public\index.html` in your default browser automatically

 You can refresh your output file every time your journals change by rerunning `.\scripts\run.bat`